flutter/website/getting-started.md

 ## Running your app in the iOS simulator

+We currently only support iOS development with the iOS simulator, but you can deploy Flutter apps to iOS devices.

 - Run `Simulator.app`
   - You can find Simulator.app in
 _Applications/Xcode/Contents/Developer/Applications_ or via _Spotlight_
   - To ensure your simulator uses a device type of iPhone 5 or above, check the Simulator.app's `Hardware -> Device` menu.
 - Run `flutter start` from your app's directory.
+  - This command detects the iOS simulator and starts the app.

 ## Getting Started with the Atom editor